About PAUSE

 The PAUSE team

 PAUSE has relied on Capsana’s solid expertise in the creation of public campaigns promoting health and healthy habits for over 20 years.
-The PAUSE team is led by two passionate coordinators whose professional experience ensures expertise in the field of addiction prevention, a key asset to help everyone, young and old, find balance in a world full of screens.
+The PAUSE team is led by two passionate professionals whose experience ensures expertise in the field of addiction prevention, a key asset to help everyone, young and old, find balance in a world full of screens.

 Julie Mayer – project manager